garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 Let's deploy one more time with `garden deploy --yes`

-Now go back to your React Application using your browser, the URL is going to be react.${your-domain}.
+Now go back to your React Application using your browser: the URL is react.${your-domain}.

 And!
 Surprise 🎉